 UEC Solar and Small-Scale Renewable Energy Program will pay $500 per rated KW of the system up to $5,000 cap.
-System must be installed, operated and maintained in compliance with the IEEE and all other applicable standards.
-System must be installed under UEC program guidelines (Net Metering Rules).
-UEC interconnection and net metering application and agreement are required.
+The system must be installed, operated and maintained in compliance with all applicable engineering and safety standards, as well as UEC’s program guidelines (Net Metering Rules).
+UEC’s interconnection and net metering application and agreement are required.

 What are the steps to take?

 - Download (see link below) a copy of Umatilla Electric Cooperative’s Interconnection / Net Metering Application and Net Metering Rules.
 The application must be completed, signed and returned to UEC along with all supporting documentation for review.

 - UEC review and approval of the application, are required prior to being authorized to proceed with installation.
 Upon approval customer-generator will receive a Interconnection & Net Metering Agreement for their review and consideration.

 - Customer is responsible for the design and installation of the generation system, including engineering, design, permits, installation and wiring.
 You also are responsible for the costs of meeting UEC’s interconnection requirements as outlined in the Net Metering Rules and agreement.

 - All equipment on your side of the delivery point shall be maintained in satisfactory operating condition and shall remain your property and responsibility.
 You are responsible for having your generation facility inspected and approved by the authorized electrical inspector confirming it meets all applicable Oregon codes.